 - The temporal validity condition is derived from the subscribed time for the localized service, this indicates the time period when the network selection information is valid.

 - The spatial validity condition is derived from the subscribed location for the localized service, this indicates the area where the network selection information is valid.

+- The Home Network can also provide UE with its N3IWF address to enable UE to access both home network services and localized services via the hosting network:

+- The N3IWF address of home network is used for UE to determine its way to access to hosting network based on its radio-capability.(e.g. access hosting network directly, or access home network via hosting network as an underlay network).

 - The UE moves in the subscribed location for the localized service and the temporal validity condition is still valid, and starts discovery and selection of the Hosting Network.